Comparison of static and dynamic random forests models for EHR data in the presence of competing risks: predicting central line-associated bloodstream infection: Background and Significance

-In recent years, numerous clinical prediction models have been developed using statistical methods or machine learning (ML) using various data sources, like national clinical registries or Electronic Health Records (EHR) data.
+Electronic Health Records (EHR) are commonly used to develop prediction models using statistical or machine learning (ML) methods.
 Many models utilizing EHR data focus on acute clinical events during hospital or ICU admissions, such as sepsis (Moor et al. (2021), Fleuren et al. (2020), Yan, Gustad, and Nytrø (2022), Deng et al. (2022)), ventilator-associated pneumonia (Frondelius et al. 2023) and acute kidney injury (Hodgson et al. 2017).
 These models vary with regards to the prediction time point: static (e.g.: early detection at admission) or dynamic models (predictions are updated at different times during the patient follow up).
 Models using EHR data are often built against surveillance event definitions.
 In contrast to outcomes recorded after patient discharge (such as ICD codes), the time on the patient timeline when the clinical event of interest has occurred is typically known whenever surveillance event definitions are used.
 This makes time-to-event models, also known as survival models, an attractive modeling choice.
 The outcome of interest is typically a specific event (e.g., sepsis), but competing events may preclude the occurrence of the event of interest (e.g.: being discharged in good health conditions or dying of other causes).
 Competing events are regularly ignored during model building, which may be detrimental to the models' predictive performance according to statistical literature (Austin, Lee, and Fine 2016).

 A particularity of EHR data is that patients are normally followed up until discharge; therefore in-hospital outcomes based on EHR data are not subject to loss to follow up and the outcome can be modeled either categorically (i.e., as binary or multinomial) or using time-to-event approaches.
 While survival or competing risks models are the preferred methods when censoring is present, the absence of censoring does not render these models invalid; it only simplifies the settings in which these models operate.